Skip to content

 Let's take it back to the beginning.

 Toowoomba Grammar School (TWGS) is a K-12 school and boarding facility with 1,200 students located in Toowoomba, Queensland.
-TWGS have been a TASS customer for 20 years, and for many of those years they managed their servers on-premises.
+TWGS has been a TASS customer for 20 years, and for many of those years, they managed their servers on-premises.

 In April 2019, shortly after Jayson started, the day of the perfect storm occurred.